 I don’t think you can possibly get enough of baby projectors that look like plush animals, which is why I’ve decided to add another one to my list!

-This adorable teddy bear is one of the best baby light projectors for the nursery as it has everything you need in a projector and then some.
+This adorable sheep is one of the best baby light projectors for the nursery as it has everything you need in a projector and then some.

 When switched on, it displays a lovely night sky, including different lighting effects!
-In addition to colorful lights, the teddy bear can produce white noise and play soothing nighttime music.
+In addition to colorful lights, the sheep can produce white noise and play soothing nighttime music.

-What sets this projector apart from the rest is the fact that the electronics part can be taken out so you can wash the bear if it gets dirty.
+What sets this projector apart from the rest is the fact that the electronics part can be taken out so you can wash the sheep if it gets dirty.

 So you can take it anywhere you go and you won’t have to worry about the bear ending up on the ground.

-There is a hook made of velcro included with the bear which makes it super easy to attach to your diaper bag or stroller, ensuring you don’t lose the bear when you’re on the go.
+There is a hook made of velcro included with the sheep which makes it super easy to attach to your diaper bag or stroller, ensuring you don’t lose the sheep when you’re on the go.

 So far, I’ve covered turtles, elephants, and bears, and now it’s time for whales!